RESEARCH STARTER

 Background

 Filmmaking in Italy began in the late 1890s, about the same time it developed in other parts of Europe and the United States.
 By the first decade of the twentieth century, Italy had moved to the forefront of cinema, producing grand historical films that became popular around the world.
-The 1911 film The Fall of Troy was one of the first epics in movie history; 1913's The Last Days of Pompeii is considered to be the first special effects driven disaster film.
+The 1911 film The Fall of Troy was one of the first epics in movie history; 1913's The Last Days of Pompeii is considered to be the first special effects-driven disaster film.

 The Italian film industry was devastated by the start of World War I (1914–1918) but rebounded in the 1920s and 1930s under the fascist regime of dictator Benito Mussolini.
-The regime instituted strict censorship of the industry but also provided it with financial resources to produce lavish, big-budget films that often promoted the fascist ideology.
+The regime instituted strict censorship of the industry but also provided it with financial resources to produce lavish, big-budget films that often promoted fascist ideology.
 In 1937, Mussolini founded Cinecittà, Italy's first major movie studio.
 While the studio did produce many propaganda films, it also sought to emulate the grand style of Hollywood and was not completely under government control.

 At the start of World War II, Mussolini had aligned Italy with Nazi Germany, joining in the fight against Allied forces.
 The Allies invaded Italy in July 1943, prompting members of the Italian government to overthrow Mussolini and oust the Fascists from power.
 Italy's new government then sided with the Allies and declared war on Germany.
 Mussolini was eventually captured and killed in 1945 as he tried to flee the country.